Erase a visitor's data

 Updated May 22, 2026

-Only the workspace owner can erase visitor data.
-Each erasure is permanently recorded in the audit log.
+Only the organisation owner can erase a visitor.
+Nobody else sees the button.
+Every erasure is permanently recorded in the audit log.

 What gets deleted

-• Media files — Uploaded files and images sent in those conversations, removed from storage.
+• Uploaded files and images sent in those conversations, removed from storage rather than just unlinked.

-After completion, the visitor profile no longer exists — searching for their email in Yaplet will find no results.
-Check the audit log for the visitor.erased event, which records the visitor ID and the count of chats and messages that were removed.
+Search for their email address in Yaplet afterwards — you should find nothing.
+Then open the audit log and look for the visitor.erased entry, which records the visitor ID and how many chats and messages were removed.

 GDPR timelines

-You must respond to a right-to-erasure request within 30 days.
-The audit log entry gives you a verifiable timestamp you can share with the requester as proof of compliance.
+You have 30 days to respond to a right-to-erasure request.
+The audit log entry gives you a verifiable timestamp you can share with the requester as proof that you acted.

 Did this article answer your question?